microsoft/aed-blockchain-learn-content/ethereum-blockchain-dev/smart-contracts/includes/2-smart-contracts.md

 - **Transparent**: It is publicly readable by others on the blockchain and accessible via APIs
 - **Immutable**: Once a smart contract is created it cannot be changed again.
-- **Distributed**: Output of the contract is validated / verified by nodes on the network.
+- **Distributed**: Output of the contract is validated and verified by nodes on the network.
 Contract states can be publicly visible, and in some cases even “private” variables are visible.

 ## Use cases